-Plaintiffs bring this civil rights lawsuit pursuant to the Fourteenth Amendment to the United States Constitution; the Civil Rights Act of 1871, 42 U.S.C. § 1983; and the Declaratory Judgments Act, 28 U.S.C. § 2201, for injunctive and declaratory relief against the enforcement of the state's cosmetology and barbering licensing regimes-Mo.
-Rev. Stat. §§ 328.010-329.260, its implementing rules and regulations, and the practices and policies of the Missouri Board of Cosmetology and Barber Examiners (collectively, the "licensing regime")-as it is applied to restrict persons who practice African-style hair braiding, including Plaintiffs.
+Plaintiffs bring this civil rights lawsuit pursuant to the Fourteenth Amendment to the United States Constitution; the Civil Rights Act of 1871, 42 U.S.C. § 1983; and the Declaratory Judgments Act, 28 U.S.C. § 2201, for injunctive and declaratory relief against the enforcement of the state's cosmetology licensing regime-Mo.
+Rev. Stat. §§ 329.010 et seq., its implementing rules and regulations, and the practices and policies of the Missouri Board of Cosmetology and Barber Examiners-as it is applied to restrict persons who practice African-style hair braiding, including Plaintiffs.
 This Court has jurisdiction over this action pursuant to 28 U.S.C. §§ 1331, 1343, and 1367.